Code-Institute-Submissions/ArcticSchool/README.md

 ### Features Left to Implement

-There are some features that I considered were of secondary importance and I have not implemented them yet due to time constraints, but intend to do so in future when I will be able to dedicate more time to them.
-Most of these features are displayed in my [original wireframes](https://github.com/irinatu17/Art-of-Tea/tree/master/wireframes).

 #### Social account login (Google and Facebook)

 This feature allows users to login by using their social account.
 This will changed user experience and make the login process easy and simple.